apolyakov/GSoC-2018/README.md

 -exec-run
 ```
 The pending breakpoints support means that if we execute above mentioned sequence of commands we will hit the breakpoint on _hit_me_ and stop.
 Also, if selected binary doesn't have _hit_me_ function, we will not stop.
 You can see [the commit](https://github.com/llvm-mirror/lldb/commit/26acfa38acd28a4fe345ef9d1268c8959f24c319).
-Making that commit, we have faced with a problem of testing.
-Existed approach of lldb-mi testing is to run a command and then wait a timeout for its result.
-It leads to two things:
+Making that commit, we faced with a problem of testing.
+Thus far lldb-mi was tested using pexpect; by running a command and then waiting for either a timeout or the expected result.
+It leads to two problems:
 * a misbehaving testcase takes at least the time of the timeout to complete unsuccessfully
 * a very slow running test can fail if the timeout is reached before the expected result is computed
+The second problem was often happening on heavily loaded machines, such as the build bots running LLVM's continuous integration.

-To prevent lldb-mi from unexpected failures, we decided to test it using llvm tools: **lit &mdash; LLVM Integrated Tester, and FileCheck &mdash; Flexible pattern matching file verifier**.
+To prevent lldb-mi from unexpected failures, we decided to test it using LLVM tools: **lit &mdash; LLVM Integrated Tester, and FileCheck &mdash; Flexible pattern matching file verifier**.
 In this case, we run a lldb-mi session, collect its output and pipe it to the FileCheck.
 Also, for testing purposes only, we added a new option to lldb-mi &mdash; _synchronous_ ([link to commit](https://github.com/llvm-mirror/lldb/commit/46982f26bc4f11492a81370876cf012fd80d3810)).
 The lldb-mi consumes input asynchronously from its command handler, so the _synchronous_ option makes sure that the lldb-mi will handle given commands consistently.
 Thereby we get rid of cases like giving lldb-mi two commands for instance `-file-exec-and-symbols some_binary` and `-exec-run` and exiting with error `Current SBTarget is invalid` caused since `-exec-run` has been handled first.

 Re-implementing a MI command you should save its behavior for all the clients that may use it.
 Thus, to re-implement one MI command I followed:
 1. using source code and gdb-mi specification which lldb-mi is compatible with, I learned how a command should work.